 You can watch recordings of each presentation for 6 months.

 The time is in 24 hour format.
 Open each presentation for more details.
-The schedule may still change.

 Don’t worry, it’s nothing complicated.
 When you make your purchase, you‘ll need to enter a password that you can then use to log in to your new user account at any time.
 There, you can find the live broadcast on the days of the conference.
 After the end of the conference, you will also find a recording of it under your user account for a period of six months.